 Another popular myth is that the support level becomes the resistance level after the breakout.
 I don’t see how that is even possible.
 Let’s imagine that there is a support level, near which the price is consolidating.
 We will most likely see the double bottom pattern, which means several bounces from the line.
 If we connect the lows, we will get the desired support level.

 Now, let’s think logically.
 If the price commonly changes direction several times in the small range, then there are a large number of purchase bids (in our case) of the asset.
 It means that demand exceeds supply at this level.

 Let’s suppose that the bears win.
-They bought out all the long positions opening orders, the bulls had no strength to keep the level, and the price fell down.
+They bought out all the long positions opening orders, the bulls had no strength to keep the level, and the price fell.
 A breakout happens at the support level.

-They key question is why the old support level will become the resistance level for the bulls when they eventually are able to seize the initiative and direct the price upwards, given that the bears were getting the short positions earlier in this range and walked the walk.
+The key question is why the old support level will become the resistance level for the bulls when they eventually can seize the initiative and direct the price upwards, given that the bears were getting the short positions earlier in this range and walked the walk.
 How would the new selling orders appear on the old level?
 I don’t know since I find the idea of the support level becoming the resistance level wrong.

 False Breakouts of the Level

 False breakouts of the level is the exception, which is the most common trap for the traders.
 If you have studied the balance between supply and demand of the market, you already have a clue what happens when a breakout happens.

 Let’s recall our knowledge of technical analysis.
 I never mentioned the rules you might hear on the various forex trading webinars but if you have ever attended one, they should have taught you to set the stop-loss orders above the resistance level and below the support level.
 Let’s envision a scenario in which the price is near the resistance level and you have opened the short position waiting for the downward bounce and set the stop-loss order at 5 points above the line.
 One hundred thousand traders have done the same thing.
 What do we get in the context of supply and demand?